Restricted portability for payment during overseas absences where customer has special circumstances 061-01100000

 6 |

 Changes to entitlement while overseas + Read more ...
 Section 12 of the Social Security (Administration) Act 1999 allows transfer to another income support payment without the need to lodge a claim.
-Because a claim is not needed, section 29 of the Social Security (Administration) Act 1999 does not need to be satisfied for section 12 transfers.
+Because a claim is not needed, the inside Australia lodgement rule does not apply for section 12 transfers.
 It is essential to establish that the customer qualifies for the new payment, and that it is payable and portable.
 This may require answers to some questions usually found on a claim form, or additional medical information.
 See the References page for further information.
 Such transfers can be:

 If the customer is transferred to a payment affected by restricted portability, they must be referred to CIS for assessment and coding as there may be a change in decision based on their eligibility for ongoing payment.
 Only CIS are authorised to validate an approved absence for these customers. |